How to Deal With Alcohol Relapse

 But now it’s ten times harder because your faith in the system has been damaged by the relapse.
 Instead of being 100% confident in the program, now you are only 70% confident and this makes you panic that there is really no escape from the drug.

+You don’t need to plan for how to deal with alcohol relapse.
 All relapse is avoidable if you are fully aware of what is coming, and you understand what to expect.

 For example, imagine you had a bad car accident one Tuesday afternoon on the highway.
 A car crossed into the wrong lane and totaled your car.